-(ii) Distributions of assets to owners of the Group and the Company
+(ii) Distributions of assets to owners of the Company

-The Group and the Company measures a liability to distribute assets as a dividend to the owners of the Group and the Company at the fair value of the assets to be distributed.
+The Company measures a liability to distribute assets as a dividend to the owners of the Company at the fair value of the assets to be distributed.
 The carrying amount of the dividend is remeasured at each reporting period and at the settlement date, with any changes recognised directly in equity as adjustments to the amount of the distribution.
-On settlement of the transaction, the Group and the Company recognises the difference, if any, between the carrying amount of the assets distributed and the carrying amount of the liability in profit or loss.
+On settlement of the transaction, the Company recognises the difference, if any, between the carrying amount of the assets distributed and the carrying amount of the liability in statement of profit or loss.